 We’re asked the question often, “Should I get a divorce?”
 Our answer to them is, “that’s not for us to tell you.
 We’re told in the Bible that “what God has put together let no man tear apart.”
 That includes us.
 Instead, we encourage them to pray and to read the Bible, asking God to lead them.
 This is a personal decision between them and God —”a cord of three strands.“

-With that in mind, here is a starting point for you as you carefully and prayerfully read the following scriptures that concern divorce:
+With that in mind, here is a starting point for you.
+Carefully and prayerfully read the following scriptures that concern divorce:

 If a man marries a woman who becomes displeasing to him because he finds something indecent about her, and he writes her a certificate of divorce, gives it to her and sends her from his house, and if after she leaves his house she becomes the wife of another man, and her second husband dislikes her and writes her a certificate of divorce, gives it to her and sends her from his house, or if he dies, then her first husband, who divorced her, is not allowed to marry her again after she has been defiled.
 That would be detestable in the eyes of the LORD.
 Do not bring sin upon the land the LORD your God is giving you as an inheritance.